mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Mississippi Traffic Court Records?

-Persons requesting access to Mississippi traffic court records should provide necessary information about the requested record, including full name and case number.
-If the request is made by a third party, the interested person may be required to provide a state-approved and valid identification for verification and make payment of applicable court fees.
+Persons requesting access to Mississippi traffic court records should provide necessary information about the requested record, including the full name and case number.
+Suppose the request is made by a third party.
+In that case, the interested person may be required to provide state-approved and valid identification for verification and pay applicable court fees.

 Are all Traffic Violations Handled the Same Way in Mississippi?